drudru/understanding_redo/README.md

 "But aren't there already many descriptions?"

 Yes, there are.
 Unfortunately, they tend to immediately go into examples and then gloss over or not even cover some functionality.
+This is my analysis of the Alan Grosskurth bash scripts.

 ## The Core of Redo